gabuz0me/Demo_AoC_5/script/article_en.md

     return a, b, c
 ```

 That does exactly the same thing as before, but we create three numbers, `a`, `b` and `c` to store temporary results of computations.
 In programming, they are called *variables*: they are a way to manipulate and use concepts represented with a label.
 Here, `x` and `y` represent the numbers that are given to the function `f` ; `a`, `b` and `c` represent temporary numbers used for making the function more readable, and `result` was the name of the variable storing the result of the computation of `f(8,9)`.
-The `=` operators binds the left variable, be it new or already existing, to the value of the right.
+The `=` operator binds the left variable, be it new or already existing, to the value on the right.

-Unlike in maths, in programming, function can have no input or no output, or even neither.
-For instance, we have the `print` function, that take stuff to print but technically returns nothing, it just prints it on the screen, which is different.
-And we could think of a function returning the current time, thus taking no input as examples.
+Unlike in maths, in programming, functions can have no input or no output, or even neither.
+For instance, we have the `print` function, that takes stuff to print but technically returns nothing, it just prints it on the screen, which is different.
+And we could think of a function returning the current time, thus taking no input.

-Just one more thing on function and variables: variables store data, but data is a rather large concept.
+Just one more thing on functions and variables: variables store data, but data is a rather large concept.
 That data can represent multiple things such as integers, real numbers, booleans (a way to express two states, True or False), string of characters and so on.
 In Python we don't have to explicitly express the type of variable we use.
 We can write:

 ```python
 a = "Hello everyone!"  # a is a string, of type str